ackwell/ninjabot/README.md

-NCSSBot
+ninjabot
 =======

-An extensible python IRC bot
+Ninjabot is not 'Just Another Bot': An extensible python IRC bot

 Setting up
 ----------

-Setup for NCSSBot is pretty simple.
-Clone the repo, then move the config file to your home directory.
+Setup for ninjabot is pretty simple.
+Clone the repo, then copy the config file to your home directory.

     $ git clone https://github.com/ackwell/NCSSBot.git